cierpowicz/RP-as-router/README.md

 ### Step 0: Configure Pi

-Alright I guess that you have runing RaspberryPi connectet to Wifi.
-Befour start lets login in to our Pi using SSH from my main computer.
-To do this we have to enable SSH service on Pi.
+Alright, I guess that you have running RaspberryPi connected to Wifi.
+Be four start lets login in to our Pi using SSH from my main computer.
+To do this, we have to enable SSH service on Pi.
 ```
 sudo raspi-config
 ```